giotramu/postcss-config/README.md

 ## The default config

-The config bundle together the following plugins:
+The config bundles together the following plugins:

 - [autoprefixer]
 - [cssnano]